 Purge the plastic.
 Avoid and overflow of storage containers.
 Keep just a few of each size.

-De-junk drawers.
-Stash only those items used daily and move the rest to a more out of the way spot.
+Declutter drawers.
+Stash only those items used daily, and move the rest to a more out-of-the-way spot.

 Sneak storage.
 Hire a contractor to turn the empty space behind kick plates and make drawers.